 Symptom: Eye Redness

 The hallmark sign of pink eye is redness of the eye (sclera).
 Pink eye is very common and rarely causes long-term problems or vision damage.

 Symptom: Swollen, Red Eyelids

-Infections that cause of pinkeye usually start first in one eye and then spread to the other eye within a few days.
+When infections cause pink eye, the infections usually start first in one eye and then spread to the other eye within a few days.
 Allergic reactions usually involve both eyes right away.
 Swelling of the eyelids may be seen; this is particularly common with bacterial infections and allergies.

 Symptom: Lots of Tearing

 Increased production of tears (watery eyes) is common in viral and allergic pink eye.